lngng/moDSTogether/README.md

 **Q: I had trouble with the format of the guide at times.
 What now?**

 If the pace is wrong, or the tone somewhere in this guide isn't relevant to you, I'm sorry.
+I want to help people who struggle with the same feelings I have to this day.
+Thats the place I can speak from.
+Coding and having people to be excited about it with saved my life.
+Modding let me feel at home.

-Supplementing existing tutorials on this subject is a challenge.
-I hope I've included something for you.
+On a less serious note, I'm commited to it because supplementing existing tutorials on this subject is a hard!
+I do hope there is something in the project for you.

 **Q: Isn't GitHub only for open source projects?**